 Is is virtually impossible to reverse after all the ingredients have been added, but the good news is that is doesn’t impact the flavor.
 Go ahead and use it, it will taste the same.

-How long do cheesecake brownies last?
 Because cheesecake is swirled into these chewy brownies, they don’t last quite as long as regular brownies do.
 Store them in the refrigerator, and they should last about two weeks.

-Is there a way to reduce the sugar?
 Chances are, if you’re reading this Pumpkin Cheesecake Brownies recipe, you aren’t too concerned about sugar.
 I don’t recommend making any substitutions in this recipe, because the brownies might not set up the way they are supposed to.